This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 SB Plant Invigorator

-This soap-based solution is another organic compound designed by a commercial tomato grower who was fed up with pests eating his tomatoes but wanted to remain organic.
+This soap-based solution is another organic compound designed by a commercial tomato grower fed up with pests eating his tomatoes but wanted to remain organic.

-It was designed to work by dehydrating the larvae and pupae stages of pests when soft-bodied.
+It was designed to work by dehydrating pests’ larvae and pupae stages when soft-bodied.
 It also coats them in a film that prevents them from breathing.
-Again like Neem, it is important to catch the cycle early to use either of these products.
-If you want to see how these two products are used, check the video below out.
+Again like Neem, it is essential to catch the cycle early to use either of these products.
+If you want to see how these two products are used, check the video below.

 Yellow Traps